pixeljuggle/curriculum-vitae/README.md

 - **React Native BMS App:** Solo-led architecture and deployment of a cross-platform industrial tool.
 [Android](https://play.google.com/store/apps/details?id=io.learnd.mobile&pcampaignid=web_share) & [iOS](https://apps.apple.com/gb/app/learnd-se/id6476767421)

+- **Bun/Hono Internal Services:** Built high-performance, type-safe backends prioritising developer experience and data integrity.

 - **Electron Hardware Tools:** Developed custom desktop utilities for Serial/IP hardware testing.

 ---

 ### Education

-**Manchester Codes — Software Development Bootcamp** | Feb 2021

-Intensive 24-week course covering the full MERN stack with a focus on TDD, Pair Programming, and OOP.
+**Manchester Codes — Software Development Bootcamp** | Feb 2021Intensive 24-week course covering the full MERN stack with a focus on TDD, Pair Programming, and OOP.

+---

+### Interests

+I enjoy applying my engineering background to my personal space by managing a self-hosted home automation system and a dedicated home server.
+My home lab acts as a private sandbox where I experiment with new runtimes and deployment strategies before implementing them professionally.
+I have a genuine passion for the "how and why" behind technology and am always looking for the next complex system to dismantle and understand.